Jacob Stockdale: Early life

 He was born in Newtownstewart in County Tyrone before his family settled in Lurgan.
 He grew up idolising Tommy Bowe and Jonah Lomu.
 He attended Wallace High School in Lisburn, where he played in the back row before moving to centre.
 He played for the school's first team in his final year, was selected for Ireland at Schools and under-18 level, and was named Ulster Schools Player of the Year in the 2014 Ulster Rugby Awards.

-Stockdale is a Christian (his father is a Presbyterian minister), and prays before each game.
+Stockdale is a Christian (his father is a Presbyterian minister) and prays before each game.

+Stockdale has been married to Hannah since 2021 and they have two daughters, Phoebe and Bonnie.

 Professional career

 Stockdale joined the Ulster academy ahead of the 2014–15 season, while studying criminology at Ulster University at Jordanstown.
+He moved to wing from centre because of Ulster having strength in depth at that position.

 He made his senior debut for Ulster against Benetton in January 2016, making six appearances, including five starts, in the 2015–16 season, and was selected for Ireland under-20s in the 2016 under-20 Six Nations and the 2016 under-20 World Championship.
 In the 2016–17 season he made 20 appearances including eight starts, and scored nine tries.
 At the end of the season he was named Ulster's Young Player of the Year.
 He was named in the Ireland squad for the 2017 Summer Tour, and made his international debut against the United States.

 In 2017–18 he made 19 appearances for Ulster, including 18 starts, and scored ten tries.
 He played his first home game for Ireland in November 2017, against South Africa where he scored a try.
 Two weeks later in the same November series he won "man of the match" after scoring two tries in Ireland's 28–19 victory over Argentina.
 He was named Player of the Championship in the 2018 Six Nations Championship, after setting a tournament record for most tries scored with seven as Ireland won the Grand Slam.
 He was awarded the Nevin Spence Young Player of the Year award by Rugby Players Ireland in May 2018, and won BBC Northern Ireland Sports Personality of the Year in December 2018.